Maxxis MTB tires – a comprehensive range overview

 Slow

-Maxxis' solution to muddy DH tracks is the Shorty, however, this one doesn't require a set of clippers.
+Back in the day during wet world cup rounds, it was common to see mechanics in the paddocks spending their downtime trimming the knobs off spiked mud tires.
+Maxxis saw what was going on and released the Shorty for intermediate and sloppy conditions.
 The spikes are mid-height and wide-set, with the distance between each block not only allowing mud to clear but also helping the knobs penetrate further.
 Each block gets a horizontal sipe to help the tire grab onto anything it can.

-It's a specialist tire that doesn't have a whole lot of use for most of us unless you live in the UK or somewhere where heavy rain is considered nice weather for riding.
+The result is a half spiked mud tire that offers decent grip and clearing performance in the mud but will still feeling predictable and handling well on harder surfaces.
+It's still a specialist tire and doesn't have a whole lot of use for most of us unless you live in the UK or somewhere where heavy rain is considered nice weather for riding.

 Maxxis Wetscream